 Resting allows the cooking to finish and distribute the flavor evenly.

 The vast majority of gas grills have stainless steel grates upon which the food rests while it cooks.
-There are some models (more common in commercial settings) that use a flat top as a cooking surface.
+There are some models that use a flat top as a cooking surface.
 These are more like griddles but provide even heat and the ability to cook a lot of food quickly.

 At the end of every outdoor grilling season, when it’s too cold to stand outside in the backyard as the snow falls, you can see the impact of a spring and summer’s worth of cooking on your grill.
 One way to avoid the need to call for refurbishing help is to keep your grill clean along the way.